Betting Odds For The 2026 FIFA World Cup

 Money Line BettingBetting on the money line is a much simpler form of wagering.
 It is often referred to as ‘American Odds.’
 When you place a money line wager, you are betting on a team to either win or lose.
 There is no regard for the point spread at all.
 Money lines are safe in that there is a better chance of you winning versus losing on your team not hitting the correct point spread.
 We recommend the money line for novice bettors.

-Prop BettingProps are interesting based on the sheer number of them available.
+Prop BettingProps are interesting given the sheer number available.
 Props involve betting on a specific occurrence or nonoccurrence in a game.
 For example, you could place a wager on how many goals Cristiano Ronaldo will score in a game.
 You can bet on how many corner kicks, fouls or penalties there will be.
 The list goes on and on.
 The payout levels rise with the specificity of the wager you place.

 Future BettingFuture betting is exactly as it sounds.
 You are wagering on an outcome far in advance.
 An example would be placing a bet on your projected World Cup winner at the start of the tournament.
 Futures remain available until the World Cup Final.
 At that point, you are just placing a standard bet.

 Total BettingTotals are otherwise known as over/under bets.
 These involve you wagering on whether the total combined score will be higher or lower than a predetermined amount.
-For example, since soccer is more commonly a low scoring game, totals are typically kept lower (2-3 goals for example).
+For example, since soccer is more often a low-scoring game, totals are typically kept lower (2-3 goals).
 However, if a team has recently scored more than 3 goals in subsequent matches, that total might jump up.

 Parlays – Parlays are where the big money is at in FIFA World Cup & US soccer betting.
 A parlay bet involves combining multiple individual bets into one singular wager.
 For example, you would be betting on 3 different winners in 3 separate games.
 All 3 of your projected picks need to win in order for the bet to hit.
 Parlays are all or nothing.